comparaonline/pronto-circleci/README.md

 gem 'pronto-circleci'
 ```

-Add then add the pronto runners of your choice (e.g. `pronto-rubocop`)
+And then add the pronto runners of your choice (e.g. `pronto-rubocop`)

 ```ruby
 gem 'pronto-rubocop'